Schema Markup Generators for Structured Data}

 Once you’ve added the Schema markup to an individual page on your website, your job isn’t done.
 It’s crucial to validate Schema markup once you’ve generated it.
 That way, you’re not using broken, incorrectly used code that has zero impact on your rankings.

-You can do this with a validation tool like Google’s Rich Results Test Tool.
+You can do this with a structured data validator like Google’s Rich Results Test Tool.

 It’ll show you what type of Schema has been added, and whether there are any issues with your code.
 This can include: